kathy miles design

 landscape designer

-creative | practical | beautiful
+creating landscapes that are creative | practical | beautiful

 This is my house, purchased April of 2018.
 We remodeled the inside prior to moving in and, like most people, will save the landscape project for later.
 It may look like a reasonably nice landscape, but it was 70+ years old.
 Trees were sick and dying and shrubs were overgrown.
 The 7,000 square feet of lawn was a water suck, not to mention the tree roots made the grass near impossible to mow or walk on.
 This photo is deceiving.......